hannah-hundegger/My-Portfolio/README.md

 Click on each folder to explore the analysis, code and results!

-I enjoy taking a direct and creative approach to solving real-wrold problems.
+I enjoy taking a direct and creative approach to solving real-world problems.
 I believe in making data transparent, approachable and fun to work with!